Generalizing Correspondence Analysis for Applications in Machine Learning: Introduction

 \subsection{Related Work}

-Several statistical methods exist to produce correlated low-dimensional mappings of two variables $X$ and $Y$.
+Several statistical methods exist to produce correlated low-dimensional embeddings of two variables $X$ and $Y$.
 A widely used approach is CCA \cite{hotelling1936relations}, which seeks to find the best linear relationships between the random variables.
-KCCA \cite{bach2002kernel} extends CCA by first projecting the variables onto a RKHS.
-More closely related to the task of determining the PICs, is the DCCA method \cite{andrew2013deep}, where non-linear mappings of multi-view data are produced using neural networks.
+Kernel CCA (KCCA) \cite{bach2002kernel, hardoon2004canonical} extends CCA by first projecting the variables onto a Reproducing Kernel Hilbert Space (RKHS).
+The (bivariate) Alternating Conditional Expectations (ACE) algorithm only considers non-linear embeddings $f_1$ and $g_1$ that are maximally correlated whilst having zero mean and unit variance \cite{breiman1985estimating, buja1990remarks}.
+The embeddings are found by iteratively computing $\EE{g(Y)|X}$ and $\EE{f(X)|Y}$, and converge to $f_1$ and $g_1$.
+More closely related to the task of determining the PICs is the Deep CCA method \cite{andrew2013deep}, where non-linear mappings of multi-view data are produced using neural networks.
 In fact, the objective function of DCCA in \cite[Eq.
 1]{wang2015deep} is similar to the definition of the PICs.
 However, the non-linear projections found by DCCA are not exactly the principal functions, and an exact connection between DCCA and CA or PICs is not stated in \cite{wang2015deep}.
-We note that the DCCA is also related to the maximally correlated PCA \cite[Eq.
-1.4]{feizi2017maximally}, in which the objective is to maximize the sum of eigenvalues of the covariance matrix of the nonlinear transformation of $X$ and $Y$ without the orthonormal constraints.